shalynbarrios/Python-Notebook-from-NeetCode/README.md

 # Python-Notebook-from-NeetCode

-Hi everyone!
-My name is Shay.
-This is my collection of Python Google Colab notebooks based on NeetCode lessons and problems that I've taught my students.
+This is my collection of Python Google Colab notebooks based on NeetCode (not Leetcode) lessons and problems that I've taught my students.
 Each notebook includes small notes and explanations.
 I cover the following topics:

 1. Mathematics/Built-in Operations
 2. Functions